unmojang/drasl/README.md

 See [doc/usage.md](doc/usage.md) for post-installation instructions and guidance on setting up Minecraft clients and servers.

+## Troubleshooting

+[doc/troubleshooting.md](doc/troubleshooting.md) has some helpful tips, but it's not complete.
+Feel free to ask for help in our [Matrix channel](https://matrix.to/#/!nntYkUIkaZiKmXZYne:matrix.org?via=matrix.org&via=envs.net&via=catnip.ee).

 ## API

 Drasl has its own API for managing users and invitations, but consider it in a beta state. v1 of this API is likely to be deprecated quickly.
 Documentation is [here](https://doc.drasl.unmojang.org).